In warming West, Rio Grande roars back to life, for now

 “Right now we can’t fit under the bridges,” said Condren, 51, who operates 8200 Mountain Sports in South Fork, Rio Grande County, near the river’s San Juan Mountains headwaters.

-Reduced snowmelt runoff threatens endangered species like the Rio Grande’s silvery minnow, starves farmers of water allotted through century-old treaties, and in the case of Arizona’s Lake Mead which is fed by the Colorado River, threatens water shortages in California, which relies heavily on the reservoir.
+Reduced snowmelt runoff threatens endangered species like the Rio Grande’s silvery minnow, starves farmers of water allotted through century-old treaties, and in the case of Arizona’s Lake Mead, threatens water shortages in California, which relies heavily on the reservoir.

 Migrants have long crossed the river, whose course forms much of the U.S.-Mexico border.
 Its swollen flows have led to a spike in rescues and drownings during the current surge of Central American families entering the United States from Mexico, where it is known as the Rio Bravo or “fierce river.”